ArronDavies/Project-Garmadon/README.md

-# Lego Universe Newly Imagined Newly Imagined 2.0
+# LEGO Universe Newly Imagined Newly Imagined 2.0
 # (LU Ni Ni OwO 2.0)
 A Lego Universe server written in Pyhton using lcdr's PyRakNet This project is not intended for main stream use it is more of a test server that is intended to be reliable.